-- (a) The form of the nuclear material, in particular, whether the nuclear material is in bulk form or contained in a number of separate items; its chemical composition and, in the case of uranium, whether it is of low or high enrichment; and its accessibility; - (b) The effectiveness of Mauritius'accounting and control system, including the extent to which the operators of facilities are functionally independent of Mauritius' accounting and control system; the extent to which the measures specified in Article 31 have been implemented by the Government of Mauritius; the promptness of reports provided to the Agency; their consistency with the Agency's independent verification; and the amount and accuracy of the material unaccounted for, as verified by the Agency; - (c) Characteristics of Mauritius' nuclear fuel cycle, in particular, the number and types of facilities containing nuclear material subject to safeguards, the characteristics of such facilities relevant to safeguards, notably the degree of containment; the extent to which the design of such facilities facilitates verification of the flow and inventory of nuclear material; and the extent to which information from different material balance areas can be correlated; - (d) International interdependence, in particular, the extent to which nuclear material is received from or sent to other States for use or processing; any verification activities by the Agency in connection therewith; and the extent to which Mauritius' nuclear activities are interrelated with those of other States; and - (e) Technical developments in the field of safeguards, including the use of statistical techniques and random sampling in evaluating the flow of nuclear material.
+- (a) The form of the nuclear material, in particular, whether the nuclear material is in bulk form or contained in a number of separate items; its chemical composition and, in the case of uranium, whether it is of low or high enrichment; and its accessibility; - (b) The effectiveness of the Netherlands Antilles' accounting and control system, including the extent to which the operators of facilities are functionally independent of the Netherlands Antilles' accounting and control system; the extent to which the measures specified in Article 31 have been implemented by the Netherlands Antilles; the promptness of reports provided to the Agency; their consistency with the Agency's independent verification; and the amount and accuracy of the material unaccounted for, as verified by the Agency; - (c) Characteristics of the Netherlands Antilles' nuclear fuel cycle, in particular, the number and types of facilities containing nuclear material subject to safeguards, the characteristics of such facilities relevant to safeguards, notably the degree of containment; the extent to which the design of such facilities facilitates verification of the flow and inventory of nuclear material; and the extent to which information from different material balance areas can be correlated;

+- (d) International interdependence, in particular, the extent to which nuclear material is received from or sent to other countries (including other parts of the Kingdom of the Netherlands) for use or processing; any verification activities by the Agency in connection therewith; and the extent to which the Netherlands Antilles' nuclear activities are interrelated with those in other countries (including other parts of the Kingdom of the Netherlands); and - (e) Technical developments in the field of safeguards, including the use of statistical techniques and random sampling in evaluating the flow of nuclear material.

-The Government of Mauritius and the Agency shall consult if the Government of Mauritius considers that the inspection effort is being deployed with undue concentration on particular facilities.
+The Netherlands Antilles and the Agency shall consult if the Netherlands Antilles considers that the inspection effort is being deployed with undue concentration on particular facilities.

-The Agency shall give advance notice to the Government of Mauritius before arrival of inspectors at facilities or material balance areas outside facilities, as follows:
+The Agency shall give advance notice to the Netherlands Antilles before arrival of inspectors at facilities or material balance areas outside facilities, as follows:

-- (a) For ad hoc inspections pursuant to Article 70(c), at least 24 hours; for those pursuant to Article 70(a) and (b) as well as the activities provided for in Article 47, at least one week; - (b) For special inspections pursuant to Article 72, as promptly as possible after the Government of Mauritius and the Agency have consulted as provided for in Article 76, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 71, at least 24 hours in respect of the facilities referred to in Article 79(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.
+- (a) For ad hoc inspections pursuant to Article 70(c), at least 24 hours; for those pursuant to Article 70(a) and (b) as well as the activities provided for in Article 47, at least one week; - (b) For special inspections pursuant to Article 72, as promptly as possible after the Netherlands Antilles and the Agency have consulted as provided for in Article 76, it being understood that notification of arrival normally will constitute part of the consultations; and - (c) For routine inspections pursuant to Article 71, at least 24 hours in respect of the facilities referred to in Article 79(b) and sealed storage installations containing plutonium or uranium enriched to more than 5%, and one week in all other cases.

 Such notice of inspections shall include the names of the inspectors and shall indicate the facilities and the material balance areas outside facilities to be visited and the periods during which they will be visited.
-If the inspectors are to arrive from outside Mauritius the Agency shall also give advance notice of the place and time of their arrival in Mauritius.
+If the inspectors are to arrive from outside the Netherlands Antilles the Agency shall also give advance notice of the place and time of their arrival in the Netherlands Antilles.